NL-BioImaging/biomero/README.md

 With the configuration files in place, you can utilize the `SlurmClient` class from the Omero-Slurm-client library to connect to the Slurm cluster over SSH, enabling the submission and management of Slurm jobs from an Omero processor.

-## Use the Omero Slurm scripts
+# OMERO.scripts

+The easiest interaction from Omero with this library currently is through OMERO.scripts.

 We have provided example Omero scripts of how to use this in https://github.com/NL-BioImaging/omero-slurm-scripts (hopefully installed in a previous step).

 For example, [workflows/Slurm Run Workflow](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/workflows/SLURM_Run_Workflow.py) should provide an easy way to send data to Slurm, run the configured and chosen workflow, poll Slurm until jobs are done (or errors) and retrieve the results when the job is done.
 This workflow script uses some of the other scripts, like